Saturn: Observation

 Saturn and its rings are best seen when the planet is at, or near, opposition, the configuration of a planet when it is at an elongation of 180°, and thus appears opposite the Sun in the sky.
 A Saturnian opposition occurs every year—approximately every 378 days—and results in the planet appearing at its brightest.
 Both the Earth and Saturn orbit the Sun on eccentric orbits, which means their distances from the Sun vary over time, and therefore so do their distances from each other, hence varying the brightness of Saturn from one opposition to the next.
 Saturn also appears brighter when the rings are angled such that they are more visible.
-For example, during the opposition of 17 December 2002, Saturn appeared at its brightest due to a favorable orientation of its rings relative to the Earth, even though Saturn was closer to the Earth and Sun in late 2003.
+For example, during the opposition of 17 December 2002, Saturn appeared at its brightest due to the favorable orientation of its rings relative to the Earth, even though Saturn was closer to the Earth and Sun in late 2003.

 From time to time, Saturn is occulted by the Moon (that is, the Moon covers up Saturn in the sky).
 As with all the planets in the Solar System, occultations of Saturn occur in "seasons".
 Saturnian occultations will take place monthly for about a 12-month period, followed by about a five-year period in which no such activity is registered.
-The Moon's orbit is inclined by several degrees relative to Saturn's, so occultations will only occur when Saturn is near one of the points in the sky where the two planes intersect (both the length of Saturn's year and the 18.6-Earth year nodal precession period of the Moon's orbit influence the periodicity).
+The Moon's orbit is inclined by several degrees relative to Saturn's, so occultations will only occur when Saturn is near one of the points in the sky where the two planes intersect (both the length of Saturn's year and the 18.6-Earth-year nodal precession period of the Moon's orbit influence the periodicity).

+In fiction

+Saturn has frequently appeared in fiction since at least 1752, when Voltaire published his novel Micromégas.
+Early works generally depicted it as solid, whereas Saturn is later correctly described as a gaseous planet.
+Saturn's moons are also featured in fiction, especially Titan.